Adaptive Pruning for Increased Robustness and Reduced Computational Overhead in Gaussian Process Accelerated Saddle Point Searches: Introduction

 An understanding of the transition mechanisms and estimation of the rate of atomic rearrangements, such as chemical reactions and diffusion events, requires analyzing the high-dimensional potential energy surface (PES) and identifying transition states.
 The PES specifies how the energy of the system varies as a function of the atomic coordinates and the negative gradient gives the force acting on the atoms.
 Reactant and product states correspond to local minima on the PES.
 Within the harmonic approximation of transition state theory, first order saddle points on the PES, i.e. stationary points where the Hessian matrix has one negative eigenvalue, characterize the transition states.\cite{petersReactionRateTheory2017} Similar considerations apply to magnetic transitions where magnetic vectors rotate.\cite{schrautzerIdentificationMechanismsMagnetic2025}

-Several methods have been developed for finding first order saddle points on energy surfaces given only a starting configuration of the atoms and without a predefined final state of the transition. \cite{cerjanFindingTransitionStates1981,walesFindingSaddlePoints1989,mousseauTravelingPotentialEnergy1998,henkelmanDimerMethodFinding1999,jayActivationRelaxationTechnique2022,munroDefectMigrationCrystalline1999,schlegelGeometryOptimization2011,hermesSellaOpenSourceAutomationFriendly2022} A given initial state, without reference to a known product state, can in general lead to many different saddle points.
+Several methods have been developed for finding first order saddle points on energy surfaces given only a starting configuration of the atoms \cite{cerjanFindingTransitionStates1981,walesFindingSaddlePoints1989,mousseauTravelingPotentialEnergy1998,henkelmanDimerMethodFinding1999,jayActivationRelaxationTechnique2022,munroDefectMigrationCrystalline1999,schlegelGeometryOptimization2011,hermesSellaOpenSourceAutomationFriendly2022} without a predefined final state of the transition.
+These are distinct from the ``double ended'' methods like the Nudged elastic band \cite{jonssonNudgedElasticBand1998,petersReactionRateTheory2017,henkelmanClimbingImageNudged2000,goswamiEfficientExplorationChemical2025} and variants thereof \cite{asgeirssonNudgedElasticBand2021} which require known initial and final states.
+We focus on general-purpose methods which do not require user-defined constraints on the transition state optimization \cite{fdez.galvanRestrictedVarianceConstrainedReaction2021} and compare to the extant state of the art within such methods \cite{goswamiEfficientImplementationGaussian2025a}.
+A given initial state, without reference to a known product state, can in general lead to many different saddle points.
 By making a catalog of the lower energy saddle points, which correspond to the faster transitions, long time scale simulations of the system can be carried out for a given temperature. \cite{henkelmanLongTimeScale2001,belandKineticActivationrelaxationTechnique2011} But, the computational effort involved when the PES is obtained from an electronic structure calculation makes this intractable.
 General purpose machine learned interatomic potentials, such as PET-MAD, \cite{mazitovPETMADUniversalInteratomic2025,bigiMetatensorMetatomicFoundational2025} can alleviate some of this cost for systems where a large set of electronic structure calculations has been performed, but these often suffer from under-sampling of the regions near the transition states as they are of low probability and are harder to sample.\cite{schreinerTransition1xDatasetBuilding2022}.